Idaho Nonresident Elk and Deer Tag Sale 2025

 Idaho Nonresident Elk and Deer OTC Sale Overview

-The annual Idaho nonresident elk and deer tag sale, which takes place each year on December 1st, is a highly competitive event for western hunters.
+The annual Idaho nonresident elk and deer tag sale is a highly competitive event for western hunters.
+The sale for 2025 tags is December 10th, at 10 AM MST.
 Out-of-state elk and deer hunters look forward to the first nationwide opportunity to purchase tags.
 In recent years, the demand for these tags has grown significantly, with far more hunters than the approximate 14,000 deer and 12,000 elk tags available.

 These OTC tags are available on a first-come, first-serve basis.
-In recent years, the Idaho Department of Fish and Game established new practices to manage demand for the limited tags, including a digital queue system.
-During the sale for 2023 tags, the system was unable to handle the amount of hunters on the website and the system went down for a significant number of hunters attempting to purchase tags.
+Purchases can be made online, over the phone, or in person at IDFG locations and authorized license sellers.
+In recent years, the Idaho Department of Fish and Game established new practices to manage demand for the limited tags, including a digital queue system for online sales.
+During the sale for 2023 tags, the online system was unable to handle the amount of hunters on the website and the system went down for a significant number of hunters attempting to purchase tags.
 While the tags are technically over-the-counter, the substantial demand, limited number of tags, and digital queue system make if functionally a random draw system.

 Sale Date: When is the Idaho nonresident elk and deer tag sale?

-The sale for 2024 tags is on December 1st 2023, at 10:00am MST.
-The sale occurs annually on this date, and you can track your upcoming applications and get reminders with OnPoint.
+The sale for 2025 tags is on December 10th 2024, at 10:00am MST.
+You can track your upcoming applications and get reminders with OnPoint.

 Preparing for the OTC sale: How the queue system works and tag requirements